nexus-darknet-tor-website/nexus-darknet-tor/README.md

 **Disclaimer:** This article is for educational and informational purposes only.
 Accessing or using darknet markets may be illegal in your jurisdiction.
 Always comply with your local laws.

-Update:  Sunday 14 September 2025
+Update:  Thursday 18 September 2025